OpenPagingServer/OpenPagingServer/README.md

 # 📢 Open Paging Server
 Welcome to the Open Paging Server repository!

-Things are still massively under construction.
+This is a very very very new project so things are still massively under construction.
 So check back later for more!
+A proper installer will be provided at some point as well as a more updated database initialization script.

 Endpoint modules are not included here.
 However, we have [Cisco](https://github.com/OpenPagingServer/cisco) and [Polycom](https://github.com/OpenPagingServer/polycom) modules.